If your map is a part of a bigger hierarchy

 If your organization is running multiple mapping projects in parallel, chances are there are relations between them.
 For example, some maps can be high-level and strategic, while the others help you to zoom in specific interactions.

 Design View lets you get a complete overview of such initiatives, identify relations between them, and zoom in from high-level to more detailed, narrow-scope journey maps.

 If each stage of your map is a separate map that you might want to zoom in

-Suppose you have this complex customer journey where each stage is a whole customer journey map itself.
+Suppose you have a complex customer journey where each stage is a customer journey map itself.
 How do you map it?
-Making a single map 50 feet long is not acceptable as the map will go through several departments once printed.
+Making a single map 50 feet long is not a way to go, as the map will go through several departments once printed.
 Keeping it digital is far from being convenient too.

-For that, all you need to do is create a project which will contain the Master map and all the secondary maps (aka the stage maps):
+Start with creating a Tag which will group the Master map and all the secondary maps (aka the stage maps) together:

-Suppose you are mapping a customer journey of a coffee shop, and it has 9 stages — Aware, Search, Way to coffee, Order, Wait, Drink, Bonus program, Leave, and Feedback.
-In this case, you can group these stages the following way:
+Suppose you are mapping a customer journey of a coffee shop; it has 9 stages — Aware, Search, Way to Coffee, Order, Wait, Drink, Bonus program, Leave, and Feedback.
+In this case, you can group these stages in the following way:

 Thus, you will end up with three three-stage maps, which you will then need to link to the Master map.
 How do you do it?

-To add a link to an image, click on the image, then click on the “Insert link” button and paste the URL of a stage map.
+To add a link to an image, click on the image, then click on the “Insert link” button and paste the URL of a more granular (e.g., stage-specific) map.

 Now you have a structure that is a lot easier to handle and present.